 As a library faculty member, my role as a teacher and mentor is quite different from a traditional departmental teaching role.
-I work with both students and teachers across a variety of levels, disciplines, and topics.
-I often teach outside of and beyond the traditional classroom context, and span formal and informal educational boundaries.
-With relationship building as the core of my learner-centered teaching approach, I believe that teachers and learners learn from each other and must share in the teaching and learning responsibilities.
-My focus, no matter what I am teaching, is to develop connections with learners, better understand learning bottlenecks and motivations, engage learners in the process of ‘doing’ while learning, and guide learners as they construct their own meaning.
+I work with both students and teachers across a variety disciplines, levels, and topics.
+I often teach outside of and beyond the traditional classroom context, and span formal and informal educational contexts.
+With relationship building as the core of my learner-centered teaching approach, I believe that learners and teachers learn from each other and must share in the teaching and learning responsibilities.
+My focus, no matter what I am teaching, is to develop connections with learners, build a better understanding of learning bottlenecks and motivations, engage learners in the process of ‘doing’ while learning, and guide learners as they construct their own meaning.
 I share my passions and past learning experiences to model how learners can connect to their passions, and I strive to establish trust and a level of comfort so that the learning space becomes an engaged community of practice.

 LEAP 1100 & 1101

 LEAP Librarian for Soc Sci and Exploration courses

 As the embedded LEAP librarian I have taught 10 library sessions across an academic year for 3 different LEAP sections in business, and the social sciences.
 Attached is an example of an alignment grid for the library 5-session objectives, assessment and teaching learning activities for a social science learning community course exploring GMOs.

 I designed and taught an ACRL-sponsored 6-week online course in Moodle: Using Strategies to Assess Library Services and Programs Qualitative Research.
 Project Lead and Instructor: Donna Ziegenfuss.
 02/16/2015 - 03/25/2015.